Rodents In Your Home? 24/7 Emergency Service Available

 Tarrytown, NY · Westchester County

 "Rats in the basement.
 Terrifying.
 Kris found where they were getting in through a gap around the sewer line.
 Sealed it, set traps, checked them daily.
-Professional and thorough."
+Rats are gone and I can go in my basement again."

 Amy T.